 This would mean data would be relegated to fast and slow lanes.
 ISPs would give preference to those big players that they have vested interests in.
 So what does that mean for the rest of us?
 If you wanted to move from the slow to the fast lane, you’d need to pay a premium to do so.

-If you’re advertising on a website that’s paying for premium bandwidth, this extra cost will be subsidised by you.
+If you’re advertising on a website that’s paying for premium bandwidth, this extra cost will most likely be subsidised by you.

 Likewise with social media platforms – users access these sites for free, and these business models are unlikely to change.
 So guess who would be subsidising this added expense?
 You guessed it – advertisers.
 In other words – you.